grmble/grmble.github.io/content/md/posts/2099-12-31-learn-you-a-keeframe-part-4.md

 ### Conclusion

 I am very pleased with how this turned out.
-The web app works well on my phone, it works offline, and I can even install it on the phones home screen.
+The web app works well on my phone, it works offline, and it can even be installed.
 If installed, startup is very fast and I can start it while offline.

-I might replace `register_sw.js` with equivalent clojure code in the main application in the future.
+In the futre, I might replace `register_sw.js` with equivalent clojure code in the main application.
 In particular, when online there could be periodic checks for new versions and a popup or button to install that version.
 That would enable us to go back to a `cache first` strategy which was a bit faster.